onqtam/headjack/src/unsorted/roadmap.md

 - the OAuth-like experience - a major selling point, web2 feel

-- an open source "twitter core" so that others can spin up competing interfaces easily
+- an open source "twitter core" so that others can spin up competing applications easily

 - incentive to be earlier in the system - lower index proves that